-Operation Modes: Outdoor Tracking, Non-Overhead People Tracking, and Wrong Direction Detection

-Specify the camera's position relative to objects in the captured image:

-Alter the three lines such that the reference people sizes appear accurately throughout the scene.
-(To review the concept, see "Perspective" on page 7.)

-- Resize lines by dragging the line end points. - Move the line by dragging it at the center. - Lines represent distance along the ground. - Length value given only to understand how each line relates to the other lines (foreground versus an expanse in the distance).
-Therefore units of measurement are irrelevant. - To move a reference person, left-click at feet location of person icon and drag. - To add a reference person, right-click at the desired location in the image. - To delete a reference person, left-click on person icon and press Delete.
+Operation Modes: Outdoor Tracking, Non-Overhead People Tracking, and Wrong Direction Detection Specify the camera's position relative to objects in the captured image: Alter the three lines such that the reference people sizes appear accurately throughout the scene.
+(To review the concept, see "Perspective" on page 7.) • Resize lines by dragging the line end points. • Move the line by dragging it at the center. • Lines represent distance along the ground. • Length value given only to understand how each line relates to the other lines (foreground versus an expanse in the distance).
+Therefore units of measurement are irrelevant. • To move a reference person, left-click at feet location of person icon and drag. • To add a reference person, right-click at the desired location in the image. • To delete a reference person, left-click on person icon and press Delete.
+13 409 FF2 12 23 Recording n

-Figure 9.
+Figure 10.
 Outdoor Tracking operation mode

-Operation Mode: Overhead People Tracking

-Specify the camera's position relative to objects in the captured image:

-- You can configure all objects highlighted in cyan. - Move the middle cyan point of the center box to a location directly below the camera. - Using the corner points, adjust the center box to the size of an average person. - Adjust the outer boxes' cyan lines such that the boxes represent the size of an average person. - If the camera is placed very high and pointed directly down at the floor, make all three boxes the same size.
+Operation Mode: Overhead People Tracking Specify the camera's position relative to objects in the captured image: You can configure all objects highlighted in cyan.
+Move the middle cyan point of the center box to a location directly below the camera.
+Using the corner points, adjust the center box to the size of an average person.
+Adjust the outer boxes' cyan lines such that the boxes represent the size of an average person.
+If the camera is placed very high and pointed directly down at the floor, make all three boxes the same size.
+Server WIN-K6T44FG29EK Network Video Analytics Engines Analytics Configuration Analytics Engines Intel VE150 Restore Defaults Select different image How to configure analytics Motion Analysis Counting Line Camera Position Advanced Use the cyan-coloured controls to set camera position and person size.
+See below for detailed instructions.
+Status Okay Timetis OK Cancel rigure II.
+Overneau reopie fracking operation mode